Call for Artists, now through September 30! You’re invited to join the

 Kirk Newman Art School at the Kalamazoo Nature Center

-KNC is collaborating with the Kalamazoo Institute of the Arts to offer classes at KNC this summer.
+KNC collaborates with the Kalamazoo Institute of the Arts to offer classes at KNC each season.
 Explore the beauty of the trails, blossoms, trees, animals, and scenery through a range of nature-inspired art courses led by the talented instructors at the Kalamazoo Institute of Arts (KIA).
 Please note, registration for these programs is through the KIA.
 KNC and KIA Members receive a discount!

 Learn more about the classes at KNC below.